-The Buying Unit team will normally be assigned to a centralized location, and report to a designated administrative staff.
-Teams are available to support units onsite as well as virtually.
-Depending on the needs of the ordering unit, some team members may work virtually in support of the team that is onsite.
+Federal Buying Unit teams will normally be assigned to a centralized location and may be requested to support multiple incidents onsite as well as virtually.
+Depending on the needs of the region, some team members may work virtually in support of the team onsite.
 Buying Unit Teams supplement the local Unit procurement and dispatching organizations during emergencies.
-Buying Unit Teams will be ordered through the GACC.
-Six qualified BUYT members will be a combination of those with and without a government purchase card and contracting officers with their applicable agency training.
+Orders will be placed through the GACC, in coordination with Regional Incident Business staff.
 If unable to fill regionally, the GACC will place an order through NICC for a National Buying Unit Team.
 These teams are ordered in the current ordering system of record as: Team, Buying.